rwharpernc/EDLA/documents/USER_GUIDE.md

 1. **Ensure Elite Dangerous journal files exist**
    - Play Elite Dangerous at least once to generate journal files
    - Journal files are created automatically when you start the game
+   - Location: `%USERPROFILE%\Saved Games\Frontier Developments\Elite Dangerous\`

 2. **Run the application** using `run.bat` or `python main.py` (or double-click `EDLA.exe` if using executable)

-3. The application will automatically scan your Elite Dangerous journal files
+3. The application will automatically:
+   - Scan your Elite Dangerous journal files

-4. Commanders found in journal files will be automatically added as profiles
+   - Detect commanders from journal files
+   - Load existing profiles and session data
+   - Start monitoring for new events

-5. Select a commander from the "Select Commander" dropdown to start monitoring
+4. **Select a commander** from the "Select Commander" dropdown to start monitoring

+5. **Expected Results:**
+   - Monitor screen shows recent events (if any exist)
+   - Dashboard shows session statistics
+   - Profiles screen lists all detected commanders
+   - If no journal files exist, informational messages guide you

 ### Understanding the Interface